 Step through the Prairie-style Fullerton gate and enter a hidden garden of unmatched beauty.
 Only bird songs and the sound of a gentle waterfall break the restful silence.
 Follow the stone walk encircling the lily pool and discover a pavilion, council ring, and diverse native plantings.
 This is the vision of landscape architect Alfred Caldwell: a hidden garden for the people of Chicago designed to resemble a river meandering through a great Midwestern prairie.

-PLEASE NOTE: The Lily Pool will close for the 2019 season on Sunday, November 10th, at sunset.
+PLEASE NOTE: The Lily Pool will reopen on Sunday, April 19th, 2020.

 In 1997, we adopted the Lily Pool and, with the Chicago Park District, created a Master Plan to restore Caldwell’s historic landscape and improve accessibility.
 Construction of the $2.4 million project began in 2000 and the re-named Lily Pool opened to the public in spring 2002.
 Once again, a “cool, refreshing, clear place” the restoration earned the site National Historic Landmark and Chicago Historical Landmark status.
 We have faithfully maintained the site ever since.